mathsantana/config/keyboard/README.md

 # Adding custom keyboard layout

-The US layout doesn't provide some accents to be used.
+The US layout doesn't provide some accents and special characters that a portuguese user needs.
 But, using a custom [EurKEY layout](https://eurkey.steffen.bruentjen.eu/), we can have some the majority of the needed symbols.

 These are the steps to do so: